-\subsection{Properness and faithfulness}
+\subsection{Properness and Faithfulness}

-In this section, we will consider the subfamily of Grigorchuk groups $\Gom$ which are indexed by sequences $\omega$ in $\{0,1,2\}^\infty$ without repetition, i.e. $\omega_i \neq \omega_{i+1}$ for every $i$, and prove that their action on $\X$ is proper and faithful.
-This subfamily contains uncountably many groups.
+In this section, we will consider the uncountable subfamily of Grigorchuk groups $\Gom$ which are indexed by sequences $\omega$ in $\{0,1,2\}^\infty$ without repetition, i.e. $\omega_i \neq \omega_{i+1}$ for every $i$, and prove that their action on $\X$ is proper and faithful by using the second part of Theorem~\ref{T:main_A}.

 The idea of the proof is to show that stabilizing a subset of vertices of $\Gamma$ is a strong condition and only few elements of $\Gom$ succeed.
 We will decompose this proof into different steps.
 Firstly, we will compute the stabilizers of two particular subsets of $V(\Gamma)$.
 Secondly, we will show that the stabilizer of a subset of vertices of $\Gamma$ which has a finite symmetric difference with the two particular subsets, is also finite.
 Finally, we will explain how these stabilizers of subsets can be related with the stabilizers of the cubes of $\X$.